-In turn, the Audit and Control Committee approves the Annual Audit Plan and supervises the Activities Report.
-During 2019, the following tasks relating to the management and control of risks and the supervision of the Group's Financial Information were carried out by different areas:
+The Audit and Control Committee is responsible for supervising the work carried out by the Audit and Risk Management Division, as well as for approving and monitoring the Annual Activity Plan.
+During 2020, the following tasks relating to the management and control of risks and the supervision of the Group's Financial Information were carried out by different areas:

-- Review of the FCC Group's relevant applications, as well as certain aspects of physical and logical security. - Monitoring of internal control weaknesses detected during both the Internal and External Audit of the IT area. - Collaboration in internal audits in terms of compliance with ISO 27001. - Collaborating in the supervision of the individual and consolidated annual accounts of FCC, S.A., as well as the six-monthly financial statements reviewed by the external auditor. - Collaborating in the supervision of financial and corporate information sent to regulators and markets and supervised by the Audit and Control Committee: - Annual financial report. - Management reports. - Six-monthly financial report. - Quarterly reports. - Annual Corporate Governance Report. - Review of the control environment in relation to the prevention of money laundering and terrorist financing. - Pre-approval of services other than audit services provided by audit firms, collaborating with the Audit and Control Committee in its work of monitoring the independence of the external auditor. - Audit of key processes, works and projects/contracts focussing, in addition to other aspects, on reviewing financial information and contractual risks. - Audit of procedures for sampling and reviewing support processes in certain business areas. - Coordination of the process of updating the identification and assessment of risks by the business units, providing a standardised methodology aligned with the Risk Management Model and consolidating the information at a corporate level.
+Review of significant applications in the field of the FCC Group's Information Technologies, as well as certain aspects of physical and logical security.

+- Monitoring of internal control weaknesses detected during both the Internal and External Audit of the IT area. - Collaborating in the supervision of the individual and consolidated financial statements of FCC, S.A., as well as the six-monthly financial statements reviewed by the external auditor. - Collaborating in the supervision of financial and corporate information sent to regulators and markets and supervised by the Audit and Control Committee: - Annual financial report. - Management reports. - Six-monthly financial report. - Quarterly reports. - Annual Corporate Governance Report. - Review of the control environment in relation to the prevention of money laundering and terrorist financing. - Pre-approval of services other than audit services provided by audit firms, collaborating with the Audit and Control Committee in its work of monitoring the independence of the external auditor. - Audit of key processes, works and projects/contracts focussing, in addition to other aspects, on reviewing financial information and contractual risks. - Audit of procedures for sampling in certain business areas and reviewing support processes in certain business areas. - Supervision of the FCC Group Criminal Compliance Model.

 F.5.2.
-Whether a discussion procedure is in place, whereby the account auditor (pursuant to the provisions of the NTA), the internal audit area and other experts can inform Senior Management and the Audit Committee or the company's administrators of significant internal control shortcomings identified during the review of the annual accounts or those entrusted to them.
+Whether a discussion procedure is in place, whereby the account auditor (pursuant to the provisions of the NTA), the internal audit area and other experts can inform Senior Management and the Audit Committee or the company's administrators of significant internal control shortcomings identified during the review of the financial statements or those entrusted to them.
 Furthermore, indicate whether an action plan is in place that seeks to correct or mitigate the shortcomings identified.